 Silicone is perfect, it is non-porous and the ultimate in safety!
 Right?

 A few weeks ago I pulled out some travel bottles called Go Toobs that are a soft, silicone body and plastic flip cap.
 They boast as being really great for travel.
-What they don’t tell you is that they’re using a lesser grade of silicone.
 It’s food-safe grade, which is still pretty good quality, but everything in my travel tubes dried up.
 I thought, how is this possible?
 And the woman from the company tells me that silicone is porous.
 Wait, what?
 This went against everything I’ve been told and have told others about silicone sex toys.
 They’re non-porous!
 Body safe!
 Yes, they are.
-For the most part.

 ETA:Super-soft silicones, like the outer layer on the Tantus O2 dildos, can absorb small amounts of dye depending on the situation.
 A few years ago it was reported that ForYourNymphomation sex toy cases had a lining with a dye that could transfer to certain toys.
 The more solid silicones will not take on any dyes but really soft types can.
 They’re still medically non-porous, however.